The Blake Banks Collection

 FMM is home to a small library of books on maritime topics that range from tales of old Florida to boat building and design.

 Guests are welcome to peruse the library during regular business hours.
-However, some books that are to fragile to be on permanent display and are viewable by appointment only.
+However, some books are too fragile to be on permanent display and are viewable by appointment only.

 In addition to books, FMM houses a collection of boat plans, nautical charts and other archival materials that are available for scholarly research.